ARPCharlie/chatapp/README.md

 # chatapp
-A simple chatapp in vue, tailwindcss, express, redis, and socketio
+A simple chatapp in nuxt, tailwindcss, express, redis, and socketio